Muterra/doc-golix/spec.md

 + Preferred stored file extension: no extension
 + Secondary stored file extension: .meoc

+MEOCs must be stored by a persistence provider if, and only if, they are referenced in a MOBS or MOBD stored at the same persistence provider.

 **Terminology:**

 + Author: the entity-agent creating the MEOC